DFedReweighting: A Unified Framework for Objective-Oriented Reweighting in Decentralized Federated Learning: Abstract

 \section{Abstract}

-Decentralized federated learning (DFL) has recently emerged as a promising paradigm that enables multiple clients to collaboratively train machine learning model through iterative rounds of local training, communication, and aggregation without relying on a central server which introduces potential vulnerabilities in conventional Federated Learning.
-Nevertheless, DFL systems continue to face a range of challenges, including fairness, robustness, etc. To address these challenges, we propose \textbf{DFedReweighting}, a unified aggregation framework designed to achieve diverse objectives in DFL systems via a objective-oriented reweighting aggregation at the final step of each learning round.
-Specifically, the framework first computes preliminary weights based on \textit{target performance metric} obtained from auxiliary dataset constructed using local data.
-These weights are then refined using \textit{customized reweighting strategy}, resulting in the final aggregation weights.
-Our results from the theoretical analysis demonstrate that the appropriate combination of the target performance metric and the customized reweighting strategy ensures linear convergence.
-Experimental results consistently show that our proposed framework significantly improves fairness and robustness against Byzantine attacks in diverse scenarios.
-Provided that appropriate target performance metrics and customized reweighting strategy are selected, our framework can achieve a wide range of desired learning objectives.
+Decentralized federated learning (DFL) has emerged as a promising paradigm that enables multiple clients to collaboratively train machine learning models through iterative rounds of local training, communication, and aggregation, without relying on a central server.
+Nevertheless, DFL systems continue to face a range of challenges, including fairness and Byantine robustness.
+To address these challenges, we propose \textbf{DFedReweighting}, a unified aggregation framework that achieves diverse learning objectives in DFL via objective-oriented reweighting at the final step of each learning round.
+Specifically, for each client, the framework first evaluates a target performance metric (TPM) on a compact auxiliary dataset constructed from local data, yielding preliminary aggregation weights, which are subsequently refined by a customized reweighting strategy (CRS) to produce the final aggregation weights.
+Theoretically, we prove that an appropriate TPM-CRS combination guarantees linear convergence for general $L$-smoothand strongly convex functions.
+Empirical results consistently demonstrate that \textbf{DFedReweighting} significantly improves fairness and robustness against Byzantine attacks across diverse settings.
+Two multi-objective examples, spanning tasks across and within clients, further establish that a broad range of desired learning objectives can be accommodated by appropriately designing the TPM and CRS.
+Our code is available at \url{https://github.com/KaichuangZhang/DFedReweighting}.